Ottawa-Carleton Joint Program

 Physiology and neuropsychology of memory; interaction between glucose metabolism and memory processes in animals and humans; functional changes produced by memory processing: immunocytochemical detectionPLAMONDON, Hélène, Associate Professor

 Characterization of the role of certain peptides and neuroprotective agents involved in cellular and functional (behavioral) recovery following a stroke, elucidation of such mechanisms, using animal models of cerebral ischemiaSMITH, Andra, Assistant Professor

-Functional magnetic resonance imaging (FMRI); neuroscience; cognition; depression; drugs; mental healthTALER, Vanessa, Assistant Professor
+Functional magnetic resonance imaging (FMRI); neuroscience; cognition; depression; drugs; mental healthTALER, Vanessa, Associate Professor

 Cognition and aging; mild cognitive impairment; dementia, language processingTREMBLAY, Francois, Cross-appointment

 Tactile perception and Manual dexterity; Sensorimotor Aging; Transcranial magnetic stimulation